Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 13: October 28, 2021

+**Today's Progress** Binary Search Tree Construction.
+Insert, search and remove.

+**Thoughts:** Finally solved remove.
+It took a walkthrough, searching the web for examples, and an hour of troubleshooting.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 12: October 27, 2021

 **Today's Progress** Added open graph meta tags to all projects.
 Troubleshot SSH and branch issues with GitHub.